Peter Horbury: Volvo Cars

 Horbury is widely known for leading the revival of the Volvo brand during his eleven years from 1991 as Design Director.
 Arriving after the 1992 Volvo 850 had been styled, Horbury made an impact with the 1992 Volvo ECC Concept that would influence Volvo design for years to come.
 He was instrumental in moving the company beyond their traditional boxy look with a new design language for the brand.
 This new look was characterised by distinctive shoulder lines that ran the length of the car, more curved surfaces, rounded noses, and softer, less utilitarian interiors.
 He contributed to many designs including the Mitsubishi Carisma related 1995 S40 and V40, the sporty 1997 Volvo C70, which was engineered in collaboration with TWR, closely followed by the 1998 S80.
 He also contributed to the remaining line up with the 2000 V70 station wagon, the 2001 S60, the 2003 XC90 SUV, and the 2004 S40 and V50.
 He also oversaw the 1998 facelift of the Volvo 850 series which transformed them into the Volvo S70 and V70 series.
 During this stint he also worked on the 2006 C70, 2006 V70, 2006 S80, with the last Horbury Volvo of this era being the 2006 C30.
 Ex-Mercedes-Benz designer Steve Mattin assumed the responsibility of Design Director of Volvo in 2005.

 Ford

-In 2002, Horbury was made head of all of Ford's Premier Automotive Group design studios which included Jaguar, Land Rover, Aston Martin, and Volvo.
-With talented designers in charge of each of those brands' design, Horbury had little to do and in January 2004 was promoted to Ford of America as Executive Design Director of all Ford's American brands, reporting to Ford's group vice president of Design, J Mays.
+In 2002, after having been offered a position with General Motors, Horbury joined Ford as head of its Premier Automotive Group design studios which included Jaguar, Land Rover, Aston Martin, and Volvo.
+With talented designers in charge of each of PAG's brands' design, Horbury had little to do and in January 2004 was promoted to Ford of America as Executive Design Director of all Ford's American brands, reporting to Ford's group vice president of Design, J Mays.
 Mays explained the decision: